MHickey2/Where-Evil-Dwells/README.md

 <br/>

 ## Colour Scheme    <a name="colourscheme"></a>
-The colour scheme encompasses the html page and the interface screen.
+The colour scheme encompasses the html index page and the terminal screen.
 I wanted to have a background image that resonates with the theme of the game.
 I simply applied a background image of a creepy house.
 In regards to the interface i added aasci art images to supplement the settings depicted in the text.
 The background colours were used to make certain elements stand out i.e. the letter.
-Colour was applied to text input lines, to make them stand out from the rest of the flow of text.
+Colour was applied to text input lines, to make them stand out from the rest of the text flow.

 ## UX Experience    <a name="ux"></a>
-- The Player is given instructions on what they need to do in the game.
+- The Player is given a backstory on what they need to do in the game.
 - The player is prompted when a decision needs to be made.
 - The prompts are designed to stand out from the rest of the text.
--
+- Validation allows the Player multiple attempts of getting inputs right.

 ## Graphics    <a name="graphics"></a>